-Knife crime: Why are we talking about it?
+Knife crime: Rise in number of children receiving treatment for knife wounds - CBBC Newsround

+And in the last four years the number of young victims has increased by 86 per cent.

+The government says it already has a plan to try to deal with the problem, and police will be given more powers.

-Knife crime has been in the news a lot recently as there has been a rise in the number of attacks, many of which have been in London where Litty Lightz lives.
+Knife crime has been in the news a lot recently as there has been a rise in the number of attacks, many of which have been in London.

 Figures from the Office for National Statistics show that the number of crimes committed using a knife or sharp object in England and Wales went up in the 12 months leading up to September 2017, compared to the previous year.